 More things to do

 But that's not all!
-There are a lot more things to do in Mykonos; we invite you to explore even more options that the island has to offer and which will fulfill all visitors’ needs: Tours & Activities, Sports, Wellness, Workshops and more.
+There are a lot more things to do in Mykonos; from amazing places for coffee to cooking workshops and more.

 We invite you to explore even more options that the island has to offer: • Tours • Horseback riding • Festivals • Yoga • Massage